cert-ee/cuckoo3/docs/src/installing/cuckoo.md

 ---

 ## Installing distributed mode
 !!! warning "Unverified"

-    This is from the old documentation.
+    This is from the old documentation and needs verification.
-    We are currently reviewing and updating distributed installation.
+    It may contain errors, bugs or outdated information.

 The following steps are for a distributed Cuckoo setup.
 A distributed Cuckoo setup consists
 of: